MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-analytics-accelerators.md

 ## Next steps

-* To learn more about each partner’s solution accelerator, please visit their corresponding product website:
+* To learn more about each partner’s solution accelerator, visit their corresponding product website:

   * [The Reporting Hub](https://thereportinghub.com/)